$439,206Average Value$233Average Price per Sq Ft3Homes For Sale

 Nearby is the Riverton General Store, which was built in 1889 and has been at the center of the village's social life for decades.
 The hall above the store was once the setting for Barkhamstead Chamber of Commerce meetings.
 Today, it's the spot for deli sandwiches, hot cups of coffee, freshly baked pies and more.
 Also nearby is the family-owned Grassy Knoll Farm, which has been in business for a decade.
 There, patrons can buy locally sourced produce, dairy products, meats and baked goods.

-Riverton General Store has been going strong for well-over a century.
+Riverton General Store has been a staple in East Riverton for decades.

 1/2